Neural Production Systems: Learning Rule-Governed Visual Dynamics: Experiments

 To show the effectiveness of the proposed approach for physical reasoning tasks, we evaluate \modelname\ on another dataset: Sprites-MOT \citep{spmot}.
 The Sprites-MOT dataset was introduced by \citet{spmot}.
 The dataset contains a set of moving objects of various shapes.
 This dataset aims to test whether a model can handle occlusions correctly.
 Each frame has consistent bounding boxes which may cause the objects to appear or disappear from the scene.
 A model which performs well should be able to track the motion of all objects irrespective of whether they are occluded or not.
 We follow the same setup as \cite{weis2020unmasking}.
 We use the OP3 model \citep{op3veerapaneni} as our baseline.
 To test the proposed model, we replace the GNN-based transition model in OP3 with the proposed \modelname.

 We use the same evaluation protocol as followed by \cite{weis2020unmasking} which is based on the MOT (Multi-object tracking) challenge \citep{DBLP:journals/corr/MilanL0RS16}.
-The results for this task are presented in Table \ref{tab:spmot}.
-We ask the reader to refer to appendix \ref{appendix:spmot_metrics} for more details.
+The results on the MOTA and MOTP metrics for this task are presented in Table \ref{tab:spmot_1}.
+The results on the other metrics are presented in appendix Table \ref{tab:spmot}.
+We ask the reader to refer to appendix \ref{appendix:spmot_metrics} for more details about these metrics.
 We can see that for almost all metrics, \modelname\ outperforms the OP3 baseline.
 Although this dataset does not contain physical interactions between the objects, sparse rule application should still be useful in dealing with occlusions.
 At any time step, only a single object is affected by occlusions i.e., it may get occluded due to another object or due to a prespecified bounding box, while the other objects follow their default dynamics.
 Therefore, a rule should be applied to only the object (or entity) affected (i.e., not visible) due to occlusion and may take into account any other object or entity that is responsible for the occlusion.